 - MIT's New Employee Orientation website provides essential information for helping new hires with their orientation process.

-- The Before You Start section provides a checklist of activities to complete prior to the new hire's first day at MIT.
+- Before You Start provides a checklist of activities to complete prior to the new hire's first day at MIT.
 Focusing on these activities prior to starting will ensure that a new hire's first days and weeks at MIT are as rewarding and productive as possible.

 - Your First Days highlights the "must dos" for all new employees at MIT to accomplish during their first week, from acquiring an MIT ID card to attending a new hire tour and reception.

 - As a new employee, you also are eligible for various benefits depending upon your employment status.
 Your Benefits offers multiple links for new employees to learn about benefits and the various options that are available.